Reception

 Click on our logo to find out about our Reception Curriculum.

 Home Reading- All children in Reception have a clear communication folder which holds their reading diary and weekly books.
 Children receive 2 books weekly; an independent book marked with an 'I', these are books children should be confident to read without support and a supported book marked with an 'S', these are books you may need to help your child with.
-Children will also bring home a library book each week for you to share.
+Children will also choose a a class library book each week for you to enjoy sharing together for pleasure and to further support the children with their comprehension skills.
 Please return the communication folder to school each Monday morning with the reading diary and 2 books, these will be returned to you on Tuesday afternoon.
 We ask that children read each school reading book a minimum of 3 times weekly at home and record these reads in their Reading Diary.
 There are also additional books shared on Oxford Owl so please see Evidence Me for details.
-We will also give children the opportunity to select a reading for pleasure book to bring home.

 PE - Reception have PE on a Tuesday.
 Please send your child to school in their kit on these days - all PE lessons will be outdoors (weather permitting) so you may wish to consider your child having a tracksuit for the day.
 Please make sure all earrings are removed or covered with tape before school on these days.

-Please click on the links below to view useful home learning information.
+Please click on the links below to further support your child

 EYFS Writing Presentation 2023